yongj02/Cardio-Vision-AI-app/README.md

+### Personal Note: This repository is a fork of the origninal project developed during my time at Monash Univeristy.
+My contributions were made under my student GitHub account yche0323 (https://github.com/yche0323).

 # Cardio Vision AI

 Cardio Vision AI is a web application that utilizes a deep learning model for cardiovascular disease predictions.